★ A Cinematic Initiative

 ★ The Library

-From twenty countries.
+From twenty-five countries.

-In sixteen languages.
+In twenty-five languages.

+One library, six audience tiers — from the youngest classrooms to undergraduate, postgraduate, and MBA cohorts.
 Use the search and filters below.
 Each film card opens to show why we chose it, three discussion prompts, content notes, and how to source it in India.
 Posters load live from Wikipedia.

 ★ Around the world

-From 20 countries.
-In 16 languages.
+From 25 countries.
+In 25 languages.

 Click any country, language, or region to filter the library below.